waku-org/specs/standards/application/privatev1.md

 Implementation specifics:
 - Error correction is not used, as reliable delivery is already provided by lower layers.
 - `segmentSize` = `max_seg_size
+- All payloads regardless of size are wrapped in a segmentation message.

 ### Message Reliability